poanetwork/hbbft/tests/README.md

 Virtual networks can also host an adversary that can affect faulty nodes (which are tracked automatically) or reorder queued messages.

-To create a new network, the `NetBuilder` should be used:
+Use the `NetBuilder` to create a new network:

 ```rust
 // Create a network of 10 nodes, out of which 3 are faulty.